wix-incubator/wix-animations/stories/Animations/Debug/Debug.md

 ## Debugging tool

-Animations is a beautiful thing but once your layout is broken for 200ms and you don't have any clue what went wrong - that can be very frustrating.
+Animations can be a beautiful thing to add to your application but one of the main problems of animations is that they are hard to debug.

+This happens because you have no way to understand what is going on in 100-300ms when the magic occurs.

 This is why you can add the `debug` prop to Animator.
 Using this prop you can mock the inline styles and classes of your animation for each animation phase.

-Valid values for these props are:
+Valid values for `debug` prop are:

 `debug="enter" | debug="entering" | debug="entered" | debug="exit" | debug="exiting"`

-For Example:
+For Example, this will mock the 'entering' phase:

 ```html
 <Animator debug="entering">